Foods that Fuel a Healthy Body and a Strong Immune System

 Tomatoes are full of lycopene, a natural antioxidant that works effectively to slow the growth of cancerous cells.
 Eating more tomatoes will reduce your chances of developing prostate, colorectal and stomach cancer.
 Cooked tomatoes produce more lycopene, so be sure to eat lots of tomato-based sauces and soups.

-Turmeric really became the coolest health food in 2016, and with good reason.
-The yellow root is tasty and good for you, and a number of studies on cancer cells have shown that curcumin, the naturally-occurring chemical that gives turmeric its yellow colour, does have anticancer effects.
-It seems to be able to kill cancer cells and prevent more from growing.
-It has the best effects on breast, bowel and stomach cancers as well as skin cancer cells.
-The best way to ensure that you’re taking in enough of it is to make yourself a turmeric ‘tea’.
+Turmeric really became the coolest health food in recent years, and for good reason.
+The yellow root is tasty and good for you.
+A number of studies on cancer cells have also shown that curcumin, the naturally-occurring chemical that gives turmeric its yellow colour, has anticancer effects.
+It is believed to kill cancer cells and prevent their growth.